FreddieSparrow/cookiefooocus/readme.md

-# Cookie-Fooocus
+# Cookie-Fooocus v2.5

 **Provided by CookieHostUK · Coded with Claude AI assistance**

-A security-hardened, performance-optimised fork of [Fooocus](https://github.com/lllyasviel/Fooocus) with a fully redesigned modular architecture: 3-mode prompt engine, 2-layer safety system, split-responsibility generation controller, VRAM governor, performance telemetry with percentiles, policy profiles, HMAC-signed n8n cloud integration, and a video generation pipeline.
+A security-hardened, performance-optimised fork of [Fooocus](https://github.com/lllyasviel/Fooocus) designed to run reliably on **low-end hardware**, while scaling cleanly to high-end GPUs and **Apple Silicon (M-series)**.
+Rebuilt from scratch with a strict 3-layer architecture: 3-mode prompt engine, 2-layer safety system, VRAM governor, priority queue, HMAC-signed n8n integration, and a video generation pipeline.

 ---